DrewStahl/DataCleaning/README.md

 # Data Cleaning

 In this file, you will see the code template.
-Also included is the data that was generated from 2022 as a template of what it will look like.
+As you will see, we first gather the data from Turbostats, which is the website that was used to collect the data during the showcase and combine it together.

+A sample from 2022 is in this repository for reference.